Suicide Prevention Awareness Month

 Most people who think about suicide don’t really want to end their life.
 They just want relief from the intense emotional pain they’re experiencing, and don’t see workable alternatives to resolve the problem or issue.
 Most people do NOT really want to die.
 They simply want to end the pain.

-Here are five things you can do this month to promote suicide prevention awareness and make a difference:
+Here are five things you can do to promote suicide prevention awareness and make a difference:

 1. Learn to Identify the Risk Factors and Warning Signs